karttur/soil-spectro/_posts/2023/2023-09-05-spectrosupport-OSSL-pydev-clone.markdown

 To download the data directly, just click the _Download ZIP_ options.

-When the ZIP file is completely downloaded, move it to the destination where you want to have it.
-Unzip it.
+When the ZIP file is completely downloaded, move it to the destination where you want to store and work with the python scripts.
+Unzip the downloaded zip-file.

-If you are conversant with using Python and your system is set up with Python, you can jump straight to the set of posts in this blog on the [Open Soil Spectral Library](../../libspectrodata/spectrodata-OSSL-intro) and how to [explore](../../libspectrodata/spectrodata-OSSL-api-explorer), [download](../../libspectrodata/spectrodata-OSSL4ML01-download), [import](../../libspectrodata/spectrodata-OSSL4ML02-arrange), [plot](../../libspectrodata/spectrodata-OSSL4ML03-plot) and [model](../../libspectrodata/spectrodata-OSSL4ML05-mlmodel01) the OSSL data.
+If you are conversant with using Python and your system is set up with Python, you can jump straight to the next post of [Cloning the OSSL example data](../spectrosupport-OSSL-data-clone/) or the more detailed section on the [Open Soil Spectral Library](../../libspectrodata/spectrodata-OSSL-intro) and how to [explore](../../libspectrodata/spectrodata-OSSL-api-explorer), [download](../../libspectrodata/spectrodata-OSSL4ML01-download), [import](../../libspectrodata/spectrodata-OSSL4ML02-arrange), [plot](../../libspectrodata/spectrodata-OSSL4ML03-plot) and [model](../../libspectrodata/spectrodata-OSSL4ML05-mlmodel01) the OSSL data.

-Remember that the python modules of the OSSL python package are setup for a virtual python environment with the first line of each module pointing towards this environment:
+Remember that the python modules of the OSSL python package are setup for a virtual python environment with the first line of each module pointing towards this environment, for example:
 ```
 #!/Applications/anaconda3/envs/spectraimagine_py38/bin/python3.8
 ```
 This must be edited to reflect your python setup before running the modules.

-### Example dataset

-To get started you can use the prepared OSSL example dataset available in the GitHub repository [https://github.com/karttur/OSSL-data](https://github.com/karttur/OSSL-data).
-The example data uses the LUCAS Near Infrared (NIR) dataset over Sweden.
-Download, move and unzip as described above.
-To edit the files and paths of the example dataset to fit you machine and local setup see the post on [Run ossl-xspectre modules](../spectrosupport-OSSL-run) or go to the [full series of instructions](../../libspectrodata/).

 ### Setup a Python development environment

-If you are beginner in Python or want to have a Graphical User Interface (GUI) with support for editing codes, proceed with the next two posts in the "Python package" section.
-The first will guide you through installing and setup [<span class='app'>Anaconda</span>](../libspectrosupport/spectrosupport-OSSL-anaconda) for defining your python environment.
-The second is an instruction for how to install and setup the Integrated Development Environment (IDE) [<span class='app'>Eclipse</span>](../libspectrosupport/spectrosupport-OSSL-eclipse).
+If you are beginner in Python or want to have a Graphical User Interface (GUI) with support for editing codes, proceed with the post guiding you through installing and setup [<span class='app'>Anaconda</span>](../libspectrosupport/spectrosupport-OSSL-anaconda) for defining your python environment.
+Then go to the instruction for how to install and setup the Integrated Development Environment (IDE) [<span class='app'>Eclipse</span>](../libspectrosupport/spectrosupport-OSSL-eclipse).
 After finishing these two posts you should have a working python environment for running the python package _ossl-xspectre_.

+The next post oulines the directory and file structure used as a scaffold for working with OSSL data using the <span class='package'>OSSL-pydev</span> package.